-In the context of physiotherapy and osteopathy services we offer complementary alternative practitioner services, e.g. neural therapy, cupping, treatment of scars and nutrient injections.
+In the context of physiotherapy and osteopathy services we offer complementary alternative practitioner services, e.g. neural therapy, cupping and treatment of scars.

 Cupping Therapy (dry)